-SIMULATION AND FORECASTING Simulation concerns 'what-if' scenario testing, where the dynamic model structure is used to forecast the revenue and profit impacts of budget allocation recommendations and media plans.
-Results are typically used to evaluate planned media strategies compared with the optimal mix or simulate the laydown structure and budgets required to achieve desired revenue and profit objectives.
+Simulation concerns 'what-if' scenario testing, where the dynamic model structure is used to forecast the revenue and profit impacts of budget allocation recommendations and media plans.
+Results are typically used to evaluate planned media strategies compared to the optimal mix or simulate the lay-down structure and budgets required to achieve desired revenue and profit objectives.

 Focusing solely on media, however, presupposes fixed levels of other key business drivers.
-A more inclusive approach incorporates planned marketing, pricing and distribution strategies, together with assumed competitor actions and levels of macroeconomic activity.
+A more inclusive approach incorporates planned marketing, pricing and distribution strategies together with assumed competitor actions and levels of macroeconomic activity.
 Simulation then evaluates the combined demand impact of varying levels of all the driver variables.
-This leads to accurate demand forecasting and plays a central role in supply chain management.
+This leads to accurate demand forecasting, playing a key role in supply chain management.